wizcamp/wizcamp-realms-demo/session-guides/SESSION-06.md

 These helper functions represent a fundamental software engineering principle: **abstraction**.
-By wrapping localStorage complexity in simple functions, you're building the same kind of modular, maintainable code architecture used in professional applications.
+By wrapping localStorage complexity in simple functions, you're building the same kind of modular, maintainable code architecture used in modern applications.
 This pattern makes your caching system easy to test, debug, and extend.

 <a id="updating-fetchquestions-with-caching"></a>